• Access

 Add color to your stickers!

-Tip: To change the color of multiple shapes at the same time, press Shift on your keyboard (at all times) and click on all of the elements you want to edit; this also works with patterns.
+Tip: To change the color of multiple shapes simultaneously, press shift on your keyboard (at all times) and click on all of the elements you want to edit; this also works with patterns.

 Adding Patterns to Cricut Stickers